A parish workhouse operated in Duddington, in a building at the bottom of Todds Hill, from about 1775 until 1834.

 After 1930, the workhouse became a Public Assistance Institution, then after 1948 joined the National Health Service as St George's Home, later St George's Hospital.
 In 2001, only the infirmary block survived as was being used as a nursing home.

-In the early 1900s, Stamford Union opened a children's home on Bourne Road, Stamford.
+The union opened a children's home on at the north-east of the workhouse site on Bourne Road, Stamford.
 In more recent times, the building has been known as Ryhall House.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.